parcelLab/charts/parcellab/worker-group/README.md

     Its generated secret's data values will be loaded as environment variables to the target pod.
 - `hpa`
   - Horizontal automatic scaling rules of pods.
 Can be defined with the `autoscaling` setting.
-- `ingress`
-  - Rules to open external access to the workload.
-Can be defined with `ingress`.
 - `poddisruptionbudget`
   - Limit the number of concurrent disruptions for the application.
 Defined with `podDisruptionBudget`.
 - `serviceaccount`